 I have over a decade of experience studying seabird and plastic pollution.
 This work has informed plastic pollution monitoring strategies by two intergovernmental organizations.
 Over the past several years, I have also moved into the conservation decision science space, conducting research that is helping to develop tools and processes to improve the cost-efficiency of endangered species recovery programs, track and report the trajectory of threatened species and predict the cumulative effects of human activities on coastal species in a manner that centres Indigenous values, interests and knowledge.
 By partnering with academics, First Nations, intergovernmental organizations and NGOs from within a government agency, I ensure that my research has a tangible conservation impact.

-In October 2015 I commenced my PhD at the University of Queensland Centre for Biodiversity and Conservation Science, advised by Professors Hugh Possingham and Richard Fuller.
-Prior to moving to Australia, I worked as a seabird research biologist with Environment Canada and as an environmental assessment biologist with Fisheries and Oceans Canada.
-In 2013, I earned my MSc from the University of British Columbia, where I studied the habitat requirements of an endangered species of freshwater fish, under the supervision of Professor John Richardson and Dr. Jordan Rosenfeld.
+In 2020 I earned my PhD from the University of Queensland under the supervision of Professors Hugh Possingham and Richard Fuller.
+In 2013, I earned my MSc from the University of British Columbia under the supervision of Professor John Richardson and Dr Jordan Rosenfeld.